samc1213/samc1213.github.io/_posts/2019-04-29-rideshare-dataset-getting-started.md

 </head>

 # Introduction
 I was recently reading Steve Vance and John Greenfield's [article](https://chi.streetsblog.org/2019/04/18/the-most-common-chicago-ride-hailing-trip-is-a-1-mile-hop-from-river-north-to-loop/){:target="_blank"} summarizing data from the City of Chicago's publishing of anonymized [ride hailing data](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p){:target="_blank"}.
+The data shows all trips on Uber, Lyft, and Via from 11/1/2018 through 12/31/2018, starting and/or ending in the City of Chicago.
+The data includes the below for each rideshare trip:

+- Pickup census tract
+- Dropoff census tract
+- Total trip time elapsed
+- Trip distance
+- Fare paid
+- Tip paid
+- Whether the trip was a "shared" ride (e.g., UberPool)
+- Trip start and end time, rounded to the nearest 15 minutes

+There are 17 million+ trips reported.

 I figured I would play around with the data, to at least learn some new skills, and at most find something interesting in the dataset.
 I also wanted to share with others how I went about the technical aspects of my exploration.

 # Results
 My first idea was to simply look at the raw number of trips, by pickup location:

 ### Number of trips by pickup location: